 Hot-swappable PCB only supports Gateron Double-Rail Magnetic switches.

-The Keychron K2 HE is an impressive keyboard for office use.
-It has great overall build quality and connects wirelessly with an included 2.4GHz receiver or via Bluetooth with up to three devices.
-It also offers an excellent typing experience with smooth and consistent pre-lubed switches and stabilizers.
-There are multiple layers of acoustic material inside the case that dampen and round out the sound profile, making it extremely quiet to type on and unlikely to bother those around you.
-That said, it has a fairly tall profile, so we recommend using this keyboard with a wrist rest for the most comfortable experience, though note that the keyboard doesn't come with a wrist rest.
+The Keychron K HE keyboards are impressive for office use.
+They have great overall build quality and connect wirelessly with an included 2.4GHz receiver or via Bluetooth with up to three devices.
+They also offer an excellent typing experience with smooth and consistent pre-lubed switches and stabilizers.
+There are multiple layers of acoustic material inside the case that dampen and round out the sound profile, making them extremely quiet to type on and unlikely to bother those around you.
+That said, they have a fairly tall profile, so we recommend using these keyboards with a wrist rest for the most comfortable experience, though note that they don't come with one in the box.
+The K2 HE version we tested lacks a numpad and some navigation keys.
+However, the lineup offers a variety of layouts, all the way from 65% to a full-sized keyboard, with a bunch of compact variants in between.

 Great build quality.